askarmus/SmartHotel/README.md

 ## Contributing

-I want you to know that contributions to this project are welcome.
-Please open an issue or submit a pull request if you have any ideas, bug fixes, or improvements.
+Feel free to contribute to this project!
+Share your ideas, bug fixes, or improvements by opening an issue or submitting a pull request.
+Your input is valuable and helps enhance the project.

 ## License